 No attempt will be made to identify users or their browsing activities, except in the unlikely event that a law enforcement (or other government) agency exercises a legal authority to inspect ISP logs (e.g., by warrant, subpoena, or notice to produce).

 A cookie is a small amount of information that is stored on your computer by our employment website server if you apply for a job at the ANAO.
 It is information that your web browser sends back to our employment website server whenever you visit it again.
 The cookie includes the identifier you entered when you created an employment account to apply for a job at the ANAO.
 It is used for the ongoing management of a resume or job application that you have lodged and it remains on your computer permanently.
-Except for the operation of an employment account you may create, the remainder of the ANAO website is cookie-free.

 People should be aware that the internet is an unsecured environment.